jrcalgo/RelayRL-prototype/examples/README.md

 - Ensure your Python environment matches the requirements in `relayrl_framework/src/native/python/requirements`.
 - Check that network ports are open and not blocked by firewalls if running across machines.
 - Review logs in the `logs/` directory for error messages and training diagnostics.

-## Adding New Environments

-To add a new environment (e.g., BipedalWalker or CartPole):
-- Copy one of the existing notebooks (e.g., `lunar_lander_grpc.ipynb` or `cartpole_zmq.ipynb`).
-- Update the `env = gym.make(...)` line to your desired environment.
-- Set the correct observation and action dimensions in the `TrainingServer` and `RelayRLAgent` initialization.
-- Place the notebook in the appropriate directory reflecting the backend (grpc or zmq), algorithm (PPO or REINFORCE), and environment type (classic_control, box2d, etc).

-## Notes

-- All examples use the RelayRL Python API, which interfaces with the underlying Rust implementation.
-- If you encounter missing dependencies, ensure your Python environment matches the requirements in `relayrl_framework/src/native/python/requirements`.
-- The structure supports easy extension to new environments and algorithms.
-- Model and log artifacts are always created in designated `env_dir` path variable as the environment you run.
-- Server-side logs reflect training performance and other PyTorch algorithm metrics.
-The deployed config and (optional) TensorBoard files are stored in the logs directory for each run.

 ---